Balanjaneyasharma/mock-api-server/README.md

 # 🧪 Mock API Server

 A lightweight CLI tool to spin up a mock API server instantly — no backend required.
-Define your routes in a JSON file and get realistic, schema-driven dynamic responses powered by faker.js.
+Define your routes in a JSON file and get realistic, schema-driven dynamic responses.

 ---